-I am on the board of our little local library, am part of a delightful bookclub (now three years strong), and my idea of the ideal Saturday night involves editing and wine.
-Words are at the centre of my life.
+I am on the board of our little local library, am part of a delightful book club (now four years strong), and my idea of the ideal Saturday night involves editing and wine.

 I have lived in a war zone and in communes, in cities and the wilds, writing through it all.
 Now I live with my son and an assortment of rescue animals in a little house on a hill looking out over the sea in Karekare, New Zealand.